kg583/MC-PTL/README.md

 Many PTL functions are essentially iterators like above; they are designated as `ptl:<type>/_<func>` for each respective type, where `<func>` is the entry point into that iterator.
 Entry points often do a very limited number of operations, such as clearing a list or shuffling inputs, before initiating the iterator; they might also modify return values to match expected outputs, all to ensure the standard parameter-passing format for the PTL.
 To this end, only entry points should ever be called; some iterators are their own entry points, in which case no `_` is prepended to the function name and the designation of that function as an entry point is maintained.

+### Object-Orientation
+The PTL observes an approximate form of object-orientation, which is perhaps best exemplified by the library's heavy use of `<Self>` as a data parameter.
+This design choice is to primarily facilitate higher-level scripting capabilities and bindings, but can be utilized by standard `mcfunction` code to reduce data shuffling.

 ## Code Design
 The PTL makes use of existing `mcfunction` commands and side-effects to implement its data types.
 Since function parameters are not passable directly in `mcfunction` code, the PTL makes use of a standardized system of scoreboard objectives and command storage locations for inputs and returns.
 Variables are implemented as fake player names starting with `$` in the scoreboard, which can be viewed using the appropriate scoreboard display for debugging; the preceding `$` is dropped in command storage names.
 Each variable is assigned to a _category_, which describes its use in PTL functions; such categories can be used in general datapack code as well to maintain consistency with PTL standards.

+Function returns are implemented similarly, being scores or command storage locations with the same name as the function.
+Only one return is permitted from a function, with any additional information or side-effects conveyed by modifying the type instance `<Self>`.

 ### Data Categories
 The following categories are used: